jmjy1115/clone3-noom/README.md

-# Zoom
+# Noom

-Zoom Clone using NodeJS, WebRTC and Websockets.
+Noom Clone using NodeJS, WebRTC and Websockets.